-If you have questions about this vehicle, need to file a warranty claim or order replacement parts, please call 844-MD Carts (844) 632-2787, Monday - Friday from 9 am to 5 pm EST to speak with a factory trained customer support representative.
+If you have questions about this vehicle, need to file a warranty claim or order replacement parts, please visit GolfCarts.com or call 423-722-5789, Monday - Friday from 9 am to 5 pm EST to speak with a factory trained customer support representative.
 When you call, please be prepared to provide the date of purchase, vehicle model, serial number, and manufacture date code.
+Please contact your local retailer directly for assistance with all lead-acid battery warranty claims.